 Tools

-A fine mesh sieve or cheesecloth
+A fine mesh sieve, cheesecloth, or coffee filter

 A small funnel